 Psoriasis treatment typically includes both topical and oral medications to control symptoms.

 Nerve damage may also cause pain under the armpit.
 Nerve damage can be the result of a physical injury, such as one from overuse during sports or from an accident or fall.

 Nerve damage can feel like:

 Certain conditions, such as diabetes, may also lead to nerve damage or neuropathy.
-The National Institute of Diabetes and Digestive and Kidney Diseases note that up to half of people with diabetes have peripheral neuropathy, which is nerve damage.
+The

 While peripheral neuropathy typically affects the feet and legs, it may also affect the arms in some individuals.
 Diabetes treatment may help slow nerve damage progression.

 Angina occurs due to a lack of oxygen-rich blood flow to the heart.
 This can be because one of the arteries leading to the heart is narrow or blocked.